rackerlabs/genestack/docs/infrastructure-rabbitmq.md

 ``` shell
 kubectl apply -k /opt/genestack/kustomize/rabbitmq-operator
 ```

+!!! note

-> The operator may take a minute to get ready, before deploying the RabbitMQ cluster, wait until the operator pod is online.
+    The operator may take a minute to get ready, before deploying the RabbitMQ cluster, wait until the operator pod is online.

 ## Deploy the RabbitMQ topology operator.